 Prior to the transfer of ownership of an impounding structure the certificate holder shall notify the director in writing and the new owner shall file a transfer application on official forms.
-The new owner may elect to continue the current operation and maintenance certificate for the remaining term or he may apply for a new certificate in accordance with 4VAC50-20-120.
+The new owner may elect to continue the current existing operation and maintenance certificate for the remaining term or he may apply for a new certificate in accordance with 4VAC50-20-120.
 If the owner elects to continue the existing certificate he shall amend the existing certificate application as necessary and shall certify to the director that he is aware of and will comply with all of the requirements and conditions of the certificate.

+Statutory Authority: §10.1-605 of the Code of Virginia.
 Historical Notes: Derived from VR625-01-00 §3.8, eff.
 February 1, 1989.

 4VAC50-20-175.
-Emergency Action Plans.
+Emergency Action Plan for High and Significant Hazard Dams.

 A. In order to minimize the loss of life and property damage during potential emergency conditions at a dam, and to ensure effective, timely action is taken should a dam emergency occur, an EAP shall be required for each impounding structure.
-The emergency action plans shall be coordinated with the Department of Emergency Management in accordance with §44-146.18.
-The plans required by these regulations shall be incorporated into local and interjurisdictional emergency plans pursuant to §44-146.19.
+The EAP emergency action plans shall be coordinated with the Department of Emergency Management in accordance with §44-146.18.
+The EAP plans required by these regulations shall be incorporated into local and inter-jurisdictional emergency plans pursuant to §44-146.19.